jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ## apimanager section:

-This section helps the agent to connect to the API Manager and to know which API should be discovered.
+This section helps the agent to connect to the API Manager and to know which API should be discovered and published to AMPLIFY Central.

-`host`: Machine name where API Manager is running. localhost value can be used as the agent is installed on the same machine
+`host`: Machine name where API Manager is running. localhost value can be used as the agent is installed on the same machine as the API Manager.

 `port`: API Manager port number (8075 by default)

 `discoveryIgnoreTags` (optional): comma-separated blacklist of tags.
 If an API has one or several of this blacklist tags, the agent will ignore this API and not publish it to AMPLIFY Central.
 This property takes precedence over the filter property below.
 The default value is empty which means no API will be ignored

 `filter` (optional): expression to filter the API you want the agent to discover.
 See [Filtering APIs to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
+Leaving this field empty will tell the agent to discover all publishes API (REST / SOAP).

-`proxyApicIDField` (optional): the field name used to store AMPLIFY Central identifier for the frontend proxy in API Manager.
+`proxyApicIDField` (optional): the field name used to store AMPLIFY Central identifier for the front end proxy in API Manager.
 Default value is **apicId**.
 If you don't intend to change it, comment this property.
 Be aware the field will not be visible in API Manager front end proxy as it is a specific configuration.
 If you want to see that field or customize it, refer to Add a custom property to APIs in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

-`subscriptionApplicationField` (optional): the field name used to store AMPLIFY Central subscription identifier for the frontend proxy in API Manager.
+`subscriptionApplicationField` (optional): the field name used to store AMPLIFY Central subscription identifier inside the API Manager application securing the front end proxy.
 Default value is **subscriptions**.
 If you don't intend to change it, comment this property.
 Be aware the field will not be visible in API Manager application as it is a specific configuration.
 If you want to see that field or customize it, refer to Add a custom property to applications in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

 `pollInterval`: The frequency in which API Manager is polled for new endpoints.
 Default value is 30s

-`auth.username`: an API Manager user with either  “API Manager Administrator” or “Organization administrator” role.
+`auth.username`: an API Manager user the agent will use to connect to the API Manager.
+This user must have either “API Manager Administrator” or “Organization administrator” role.
 Based on the role of this user, the agent is able to :

 * discover any API from any organisation (“API Manager Administrator”)
 * discovery any API from a specific organisation (“Organization administrator”)